Donald Calloway

 Donald Calloway, MIC (born 29 June 1972) is an American author and Catholic priest in the Congregation of Marian Fathers of the Immaculate Conception of the Most Blessed Virgin Mary.
-He is known for his conversion story and his 2020 book, Consecration to St. Joseph: The Wonders of Our Spiritual Father.
+He is known for his conversion story and his 2020 book, Consecration to St. Joseph: The Wonders of Our Spiritual Father, which has been translated into more than 28 languages.

-Background
+Early life

-Calloway was born on 29 June 1972 in Dearborn, Michigan.
+Calloway was born on June 29, 1972, in Dearborn, Michigan.
 He spent his early years in West Virginia and grew up in southern California, in Los Angeles and San Diego.
-He has described himself as angry and drug addicted in his teenage years and is described as a 'high-school dropout'.
+He has described himself as drug addicted in his teenage years and a high school dropout.
 He has said that he was using drugs by the age of 11 and was promiscuous.

-While living in Japan, Calloway became involved with the Yakuza, the Japanese mafia, and served as a "drug runner", running drugs and money to casinos in Honshu.
-When he was 15 years old, Calloway was forcibly removed from the country of Japan for his criminal activity and mafia involvement.
+While living in Japan as a teenager, Calloway became involved with the Yakuza, the Japanese mafia, and served as a "drug runner", running drugs and money to casinos in Honshu.
+When he was 15 years old, Calloway was forcibly removed from Japan for his criminal activity and mafia involvement.

 Following his extradition back to the United States, Calloway was committed to two drug and alcohol rehabilitation centers in Pennsylvania: New Beginnings at Cove Forge and Charter Fairmont Institute.
 After his failed rehabilitations, he was imprisoned in Louisiana upon turning eighteen.

-One night after declining to go out with friends, Calloway began to read the book, The Queen of Peace Visits Medjugorje.
-He credits this book for changing his life, after reading which he converted to Roman Catholicism.
+One night after declining to go out with friends, Calloway began to read a book about the Blessed Virgin Mary.
+He credits this book, as well as praying the Rosary, with changing his life, after which he converted to Roman Catholicism.

+Priesthood

-Calloway was ordained a priest on 31 May 2003 at The National Shrine of The Divine Mercy in Stockbridge, Massachusetts.
+Calloway was ordained a priest on May 31, 2003 at The National Shrine of The Divine Mercy in Stockbridge, Massachusetts.
 He has a B.A.
 (Franciscan University of Steubenville), M.Div.
 (Dominican House of Studies, Washington, DC), S.T.B.
 (Dominican House of Studies, Washington, DC) and a S.T.L.
 (International Marian Research Institute, Dayton).
 He practices with the Congregation of Marian Fathers of the Immaculate Conception of the Most Blessed Virgin Mary.

-Calloway leads pilgrimages around the world to Marian shrines.
-He has led tours of the Holy Land with actor Jim Caviezel.
+Calloway had led pilgrimages to Marian shrines, including sites in Poland, Mexico, Italy, Spain, and France, as well as to the Holy Land with actor Jim Caviezel.

-"The Surfer Priest"

-Calloway's favorite hobby is surfing.
-He is known as “the surfing priest” or "the surfer priest".
-“To be honest, I like the danger and difficulty of it,” Calloway said.
-“I like a challenge.
-My whole life I have loved the ocean."